leo-health/api/README.md

 Ensure that version 2.2.2 is selected as current (and default) using `rvm list`

 ## Conventions

-1. Using rolify gem for roles.
-2. Using Devise gem for authentication
+1. Using Devise gem for authentication
-3. Using pundit gem for authorization
+2. Using cancancan gem for authorization
-4. One user model for all users, with associated models for role-specific details
+3. One user model for all users, with associated models for role-specific details
-5. Using 'grape' to model the core API calls
+4. Using 'grape' to model the core API calls
-6. Using 'grape-entity' to serialize the models for the API responses
+5. Using 'grape-entity' to serialize the models for the API responses
-7. Using 'grape-swagger' to produce API documentation
+6. Using 'rspec_api_documentation' to produce API documentation

 ## Project Structure